lixelamos/lixelamos/README.md

-### Hi there 👋,I'm lixel a software developer enhancing her skills everyday.
+### Hi there 👋,I'm  a software developer enhancing his skills everyday.

 - 🌱 I’m currently learning web development.
 - 👩‍💻 My tech stack is HTML,CSS and JS.
 - 📝 I'm currently learning React JS

+<--
 **lixelamos/lixelamos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: